 Support is provided for those in quarantine and isolation.

 Who should be in quarantine?

-- All newly arrived asylum seekers coming from another country
+- All newly arrived asylum seekers coming from another country.

-- Any refugee or asylum seeker who recently travelled from other parts of Kenya to Kakuma and Kalobeyei
+- Any refugee or asylum seeker who recently travelled from other parts of Kenya to Kakuma and Kalobeyei.

-What happens in quarantine?
+What happens during isolation in health facilities?

 - You will be served three hot meals a day.

 - Expectant women will continue to receive Antenatal Care (ANC).
 Immunization services are also available for young children.